-I have spent more time than I wish to admit thinking about how to determine if it is a good time to buy a house or not.
-The economic ramifications for the rest of your life are quit large when buying a home.
-Being able to buy at the bottom can be very beneficial, whereas the top can be costly.
-I believe the only way to lessen the impact of these concerns is to come up with a reasonable budget to spend on the home.
-If you spend the max amount a mortgage company approves you for, then the housing market prices can greatly affect your life.
-If you are able to spend substantially lower than this, it is not as critical.
-Granted in some expensive housing markets it can feel that there is no other option than max loan to buy a home.
+Buying a home can have large ramifications for ones financial future.
+Being able to buy at the bottom of a cycle can be very beneficial, whereas the top can be costly.
+The only way to lessen the impact of these concerns is to come up with a reasonable budget to spend on the home.
+If you spend the max amount a mortgage company approves you for, then the housing market prices can greatly affect your life both for the better and worse.
+Purchasing a home well below the max approved loan amount will help to limit the magnitude it will have on your finances.

 Important question to Ask

 The only question you must ask is “Does this house serve my needs?”
 Even better, “Am I excited to live here?”
 If the answer is yes to both and it is in your budget, then it is hard to go wrong at this point.

 In regards to the housing market if you purchase at the high of the market, but are not highly leveraged and can easily make your payments, then you are not affected.
 Granted if the market drops heavily a few months after you buy, it will still be disappointing, but not life altering.